21 Interesting Facts about Sani Abacha

 A simple mistake, neglect, laziness, and even frustration led to the creation of some of the world's famous foods.

-The First World War was a universal war centered in Europe.
+The First World War was a universal war centred in Europe.
 The War to end all Wars began on July 28, 1914, and lasted until November 11, 1918.

 Sankara renamed Burkina Faso, or "land of the upright people", and introduce progressist policies that distanced his regime from other former French colonies.